 - Ability to learn and implement Library systems and procedures.

-- Ability to handle multiple activities or interruptions at once and to work positively and effectively within a team model.
+- Ability to handle multiple activities at once while working effectively within a team model.

 - Skill in attention to detail and accuracy.

 The statements contained in this job description reflect general details as necessary to describe the principal functions of this job, the level of knowledge and skill typically required and the scope of responsibility.
 It should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned, including work in other functional areas to cover absences or provide relief, to equalize peak work periods or otherwise to balance the work load.

 TRAINING, CERTIFICATIONS, AND EXPERIENCE:

 High school diploma or GED.
 One year of quality customer service experience.